Betty Grable: Early career: 1929–1939

-A 13-year-old Grable and her mother traveled to Hollywood in 1929, shortly after the stock market crash.
+A 12-year-old Grable and her mother travelled to Hollywood in 1929, shortly after the stock market crash.
 In Hollywood, Grable studied at the Hollywood Professional School and the Ernest Blecher Academy of Dance.
-To get her daughter jobs, Lillian Grable lied about her daughter's age, claiming she was 15 to movie producers and casting agents.
-The same year, she made her uncredited film debut as a chorus girl in the Fox Studios all-star revue Happy Days (1929).
-This eventually led to her having chorus girl jobs in Let's Go Places (1930) and New Movietone Follies of 1930 (1930).
+To obtain jobs for her daughter, Lillian Grable lied about her daughter's age, claiming that she was 15 to film producers and casting agents.
+That same year, she made her uncredited film debut as a chorus girl in the Fox Studios all-star revue Happy Days (1929).
+This success led to chorus-girl roles in Let's Go Places (1930) and New Movietone Follies of 1930 (1930).

-In 1930, at age 13, Grable (under the pseudonym Frances Dean) signed with producer Samuel Goldwyn; she thereby became one of the original Goldwyn Girls, along with Ann Sothern, Virginia Bruce, Claire Dodd and Paulette Goddard.
-As a member of the ensemble group of attractive young chorines, Grable appeared in a series of small parts in movies, including the mega-hit Whoopee!
+In 1930, at age 13, Grable (under the pseudonym Frances Dean) signed with producer Samuel Goldwyn, thereby becoming one of the original Goldwyn Girls, along with Ann Sothern, Virginia Bruce, Claire Dodd and Paulette Goddard.
+As a member of the group, Grable appeared in a series of small parts in films, including the hit Whoopee!
 (1930), starring Eddie Cantor.
 Although she received no on-screen credit for her performance, she led the film's opening musical number, titled "Cowboys".

-In 1932, she signed a contract with RKO Radio Pictures, and she was assigned to a succession of acting, singing, and dancing classes at the studio's drama school.
-Her first film for the studio, Probation (1932), provided the 14-year-old Grable with her first credited screen role.
-Over the next few years, however, she was again relegated to uncredited minor roles in a series of films, many of which became worldwide successes, such as Cavalcade (1933).
+In 1932, aged 15, Grable signed a contract with RKO Radio Pictures, and she was assigned to a succession of acting, singing and dancing classes at the studio's drama school.
+At age 14, her first film for the studio, Probation (1932), provided her first credited screen role.
+Over the next few years, she was again relegated to uncredited minor roles in a series of films, many of which became worldwide successes, such as Cavalcade (1933).
 She received larger roles in The Gay Divorcee (1934) and Follow the Fleet (1936).